-- · at face-to-face meetings
+- at face-to-face meetings

-- at planning site visits

 - at online or telephone meetings

 - in written communication

-- · in verbal communication
+- in verbal communication

 - in non-verbal communication

 - in electronic and social media communication, posts, statements and comments.

 You are also expected to uphold high standards of conduct and show leadership at all times when acting as a councillor.